rangle/ngcourse/handout/04-controllers.md

 ## A "Classic" Controller

 This app doesn't do anything at all.
 To make it do something remotely interesting we'll need to add a controller.
-We'll define the controller in a separate javascript file:
+We'll define the controller in a separate javascript file located at `/app/components/main/main-controller.js`:

 ```javascript
   angular.module('ngcourse')